loeiten/IN2140/network_theory_assignments/set_4.md

 ## Assignment 3

-Given a transmission speed of 100Mbps, RTT on 0.5 ms and a packet size of 1000 bytes.
+Given a transmission speed of 100 Mbps, RTT on 0.5 ms and a packet size of 1000 bytes.
 How much of the capacity is utilized by Stop-N-Wait?

 ### Answer assignment 3